ovh/docs/pages/platform/databases/00_databases_order_control_panel/guide.en-us.md

 #### Step 6: Summary and confirmation

-The final section will display a summary of your order as well as the API equivalent for creating this database instance, for use with the [OVHcloud API](https://docs.ovh.com/us/en/api/first-steps-with-ovh-api/).
+The final section will display a summary of your order as well as the API equivalent of creating this database instance with the [OVHcloud API](https://docs.ovh.com/us/en/api/first-steps-with-ovh-api/).

 ![Confirm order](images/creation_mongo07.png){.thumbnail}